Gratitude is like a muscle that can be exercised. It takes time to build.

 7. Cook Up a Family Recipe

 Don’t know any by heart?
-Call up a grandparent and make sure to record their story around it.
+Call up a grandparent or an aunt and make sure to record their story around it.

 8. Eat Local and Meet the Farmers